Energy and Work

 Work is done when force moves through a distance.

-No movement, no work!
+If no movement, then no work!

 These people are doing work, because they are lifting weights